Hacking Big Data and Open Data in San Diego #Hack4SD

 Geocomputational Thinker - College Students

 All team members must be college-level students (Grades 13-14).
-One or two mentors are allowed if they are in a limited advisory role.
+One or two mentors are allowed if they are in a limited advisory role, but mentors are not eligible to receive awards.

 Geocomputational Thinker - High School Students or younger

 All team members must be high-school students or younger (Grades K-12).
-One or two mentors are allowed if they are in a limited advisory role.
+One or two mentors are allowed if they are in a limited advisory role, but mentors are not eligible to receive awards.

 Geocomputational Thinker - Honorable Mention